What is the average salary in Philadelphia, PA?

 AMN Healthcare

-AMN Healthcare is a leader in healthcare staffing and workforce solutions.
-They connect healthcare professionals with job opportunities in various specialties.
+AMN Healthcare provides staffing services for healthcare providers.
+They connect healthcare professionals with job opportunities.

 -